 Jim’s papers and articles have appeared in journals as diverse as The Industrial Physicist Magazine, the Training & Development Journal, South Carolina Business, Quality Progress Magazine and the Juran Report, as well as quarterlies published by the American Association of School Administrators and the New England Association of School Superintendents.
 His text, The New Philosophy for K-12 Education: A Deming Framework for Transforming America’s Schools, was published by ASQ Quality Press, Milwaukee, Wisconsin.

-Jim resides in Woodstock, Connecticut, with his wife Kate.
+Jim resides in Ave Maria, Florida, with his wife Kate.
 They are the proud parents of six children and the grandparents of ten grandchildren.

 "Jim's training on various aspects of quality was not only valuable but fun.
 Our team looked forward to his seminars.
 Jim's training was part of a quality improvement initiative that led to our business moving from sixth in UK market share to third while quadrupling profits in six years." — Don Mattes, President, Andover Controls Ltd.

 "Under Jim Leonard's guidance, we have applied his tools, principles and concepts to achieve a number of impressive improvements.
 Local business partners are reporting a much higher level of respect for our district; new behaviors are evident among administrators and teaching staff; and student test scores haver shown statistically significant improvement in just a four-year period." — Dr. Elizabeth Clark, Deputy Superintendent, Hallsville Independent School District

 "Over my 20+ year career in Biotech Manufacturing Management, I have met a substantial number of trainers and consultants.
 Jim Leonard is far and above the most skilled trainer that I have had the pleasure to meet.
 I say this not only because of Jim's mastery of the tools and concepts of Lean, Six Sigma and Continuous Improvement, but also his style and ability to interject personal experiences, anecdotes, and humor in order to motivate and inspire even the most unwilling of students." — Glen Firth, Director of Manufacturing, GTC Biotherapeutics